weavedawg74/Wunderman-Interns-Now-Website/README.md

-# win-website
+# Wunderman Interns Now Website

-Website I started developing for the WIN Program.
+Website I started developing for the WIN Program at Wunderman Data, the project was later decommissioned and I stopped development on it.